meltingice/CamanJS/README.md

 The library is split up into several source files and has a separate submodule for plugins.
 The reason behind this organization is to make it as simple as possible to support the NodeJS port of Caman.
 This also helps to avoid library bloat.

-**Makefile**

-The NodeJS powered Makefile for the project will automatically check to make sure you've initialized the submodules, and if you haven't, will do so for you.
-Running the Makefile requires smoosh (available in npm).
+**Building CamanJS**

 To build, simply run:

 ```
-make
+cake build
 ```

 The resulting files will be placed in the dist/ folder.

 ## CDN JS Hosting
 CamanJS is hosted on CDN JS if you're looking for a CDN hosting solution.
 It is the full and minified version of the library, which means all plugins are included.
-Simply load CamanJS directly from <a href="http://ajax.cdnjs.com/ajax/libs/camanjs/2.2/caman.full.min.js">this URL</a> for usage on your site.
+Simply load CamanJS directly from [this URL](http://ajax.cdnjs.com/ajax/libs/camanjs/2.2/caman.full.min.js) for usage on your site.

 ## NodeJS Compatibility
 There is now a version of CamanJS that is made to work with NodeJS.
 It has all of the functionality of the normal browser version, including plugins.
-Take a look at the <a href="https://github.com/meltingice/CamanJS/tree/node">node branch</a> for more information.
+Take a look at the [node branch](https://github.com/meltingice/CamanJS/tree/node) for more information.

 **tl;dr**